Lemon Shark

 Habitat

-The lemon shark is commonly found in subtropical shallow water to depths of 300 feet (90 m) and inhabits coral reefs, mangroves, enclosed bays, sounds and river mouths.
-However, this species will not penetrate deep into freshwater systems.
-Lemon sharks can be found in oceanic water during migration but tend to stay along the continental and insular shelves.
-The lemon shark is also known to form loose aggregations based on size and sex and have been seen congregating near docks and fishing piers during the night, returning to deep water during the day.
+The lemon shark is commonly found in subtropical shallow water to depths of 300 feet (90 m) around coral reefs, mangroves, enclosed bays, sounds and river mouths.
+However, this species do not venture far into freshwater systems.
+Lemon sharks can be found in oceanic water when migrating but tend to stay along the continental and insular shelves.
+The lemon shark is known to form loose aggregations based on size and sex and have been seen congregating near docks and fishing piers during the night, returning to deep water during the day (Compagno et al. 2005, Sundström 2015).

 Distinguishing Characteristics